-Larger perceived decreases in psychological connectedness over large-change intervals.
-The top panel of Table 1 presents the average perceived psychological connectedness ratings for our fictional characters.
-The rows in the table correspond to the characters who experience their large-change event at 10, 20, or 30 years.
-Participants rated psychological connectedness between the characters' current condition and their condition in 5, 15, 25, and 35 years, and the columns of the table present the mean ratings for each of these time points.
-Ratings for years bracketing the large changes appear in bold typeface.
-For example, the ratings for 5 and 15 years are bolded in the first row for the two characters (Ashley and Jenn), whose large change happens in 10 years.
+Note.
+Ratings for years bracketing the large changes appear in bold.

+in bold typeface.
+For example, the ratings for 5 and 15 years are bolded in the first row for the two characters (Ashley and Jenn) whose large change happens in 10 years.
 We anticipated larger decreases in connectedness during these key intervals, and the data in Table 1 bear out this prediction.
 Drop-offs in psychological connectedness (difference scores $t_n - t{n+1}$) for the intervals appearing in bold type were significantly larger (M = 35) than the drop-offs perceived for the other intervals (M = 8).
-The test statistics appear in the left half of Table 3.
+The test statistics appear in Table 2.

 Relationship between psychological connectedness and discounting.
 Results from the preference task confirm that participants were more patient for intervals containing small changes than for those containing large ones.
-For each participant, we computed correlations between dropoffs in connectedness and patience scores observed over each interval.
-The median of the withinparticipants correlations between drop-offs in connectedness and patience scores was -.21 (W = 198, p < .0001; mean r-to-z = -.32, t(35) = 4.01, p < .001), indicating that participants were less patient over the intervals for which they perceived large drop-offs in psychological connectedness.
+For each participant, we computed correlations between drop-offs in connectedness and patience scores observed over each interval.
+The median of the within-participants correlations between drop-offs in connectedness and patience scores was -.21 (W = 198, p < .0001; mean r-to-z = -.32), t(35) = 4.01, p < .001, indicating that participants were less patient over the intervals for which they perceived large drop-offs in psychological connectedness.

-The first panel of Table 2 shows the average level of patience (on the 1-4 scale, with 4 indicating most patience) for characters having their large change in 10, 20, or 30 years.
+Table 3 shows the average level of patience (on the 1-4 scale, with 4 indicating most patience) for characters having their large change in 10, 20, or 30 years.
 For each interval (the columns), the least patience appears for those characters who experience their large change in that interval.
 For example, the first column contains patience scores for the interval between 5 and 15 years from now and shows that participants were less patient on behalf of characters whose large change occurs in 10 years than for characters whose large change occurs in 20 or 30 years.
 (The comparisons across the rows of the table are less meaningful since they are confounded by the tendency of participants to be more patient for more remote intervals, a trend we observed in Studies 1 and 2.)
 Overall, the mean patience score was 2.86 for the large-change intervals and significantly larger, 3.18, for the small-change intervals.
-The test statistics appear in the right half of Table 3.
+The test statistics appear in Table 2.
 This difference supports the prediction that participants would be more likely to speed up monetary benefits when they anticipated large changes in identity.

 Study 3 demonstrates that manipulations of psychological connectedness can influence preference for the timing of monetary outcomes.
-One objection might be that our participants' perspective was not the same as the characters', and thus, the procedure did not provide a direct test of the connectedness proposal.
-But in taking the characters' part, the participants' task was not greatly different from what is required in most studies of decision making.
-Participants in such studies pretend for the sake of the experiment that they are choosing between two options (e.g., \$650 for sure vs. a .5 chance of winning \$1000), which they know they will never in fact receive.
+One objection might be that our participants' perspective was not the same as the characters' and thus that the procedure did not provide a direct test of the connectedness proposal.
+However, in taking the characters' part, the participants' task was not greatly different from what is required in most studies of decision making.
+Participants in such studies pretend for the sake of the experiment that they are choosing between two options (e.g., \$650 for sure vs. a .50 chance of winning \$1,000), which they know they will never in fact receive.
 In those experiments, as in ours, participants must place themselves in a hypothetical situation and respond on this basis.
 Assuming this kind of projection is legitimate, we can interpret the results as support for the connectedness framework.

-Study 4: Utility Discounting without Probability Discounting
+Study 4: Utility Discounting Without Probability Discounting